InhyeLee-Data/mapbox-d3-vue-study/vue-d3-geo-ver1/README.md

 In this version, a separate component is created for a d3-geo instance, yet the mapboxgl instance is still part of the main App.vue.

+## Perks
+You need to have .env file in your root directory, in order to use to the mapbox access token.
+Dependencies can be checked inside package.json file

 ## Project setup
 ```
 npm install